thorstenrie/ts-seedbox/README.md

 ## Prerequisites

-[Podman](https://podman.io/) on a x86-64 Linux system and root access to it is required.
+The container is build and tested with [Podman](https://podman.io/).
+To complete the guide, [Podman](https://podman.io/) on a x86-64 Linux system and root access is required.

+The container is expected to also run with Docker.
+To complete the guide with Docker, adaptations are needed.
+- To build the container image with Docker: Rename [Containerfile](https://github.com/Licht-Protoss/ts-seedbox/blob/main/rt_client/Containerfile) to `Dockerfile` and [substitute](https://podman.io/whatis.html) `podman` commands with `docker` commands.
+Further adaptations may be necessary.
+- To complete the guide and run the container with docker: [Substitute](https://podman.io/whatis.html) the `podman` commands with `docker` commands, omit the [podman pod create](https://docs.podman.io/en/latest/markdown/podman-pod-create.1.html) command, instead add the `--publish` flags to the `docker run` command.
+Further adaptations may be necessary.

 ## Network Setup